federico-spada/orbit_finder/README.md

 but this freedom comes with a performance cost.

 ## Usage
-Some example use cases are showcased in fit_orbit.py.
+Some example use cases are showcased in the driver script "fit_orbit.py".

 ## Contributors
 Federico Spada